Optimal H\"older Continuity and Dimension Properties for SLE with Minkowski Content Parametrization: Introduction

 \begin{Theorem} For an sssi SLE$_\kappa$ curve $\gamma$ and any deterministic closed set $A\subset \R$, almost surely \BGE \dim_H(\gamma(A))=d\cdot \dim_H(A). \EDE \end{Theorem}

 \begin{Theorem} If $\kappa\in(0,4]$, an sssi SLE$_\kappa$ curve $\gamma$ is a.s.\ not $1/d$-H\"older continuous on any open interval. \end{Theorem}

-\begin{Remark} These theorems also hold for $\kappa=8$.
-See Remark \ref{Remark-last}.
-We expect that Theorem \ref{not-Holder} holds for $\kappa\in(4,8)$.
-Using the conformal covariance of Minkowski content (Proposition \ref{conformal-content}) and the local equivalence between different versions of SLE, we can generalize Theorems \ref{Theorem-Holder*} and \ref{not-Holder} to the following.
-For any $\kappa\in(0,8]$, if $\gamma$ is a compact subcurve of an SLE$_\kappa$ curve of any kind, which has positive distance from the boundary of the domain and any marked interior point, and if $\gamma$ is parametrized by its $d$-dimensional Minkowski content, then $\gamma$ is a.s.\ H\"older continuous of any order less than $1/d$, and a.s.\ not $1/d$-H\"older continuous when $\kappa\le 4$. \end{Remark}
+\begin{Corollary} Let $\gamma$ be a chordal SLE$_\kappa$, radial SLE$_\kappa$, or SLE$_\kappa(\rho)$ curve, $\kappa\in(0,8)$, in any simply connected domain $D$.
+Let $\beta$ be a compact subcurve of $\gamma$, which has positive distance from $\pa D$ and the set of marked points of $\gamma$ (including the force points and the target).
+If $\beta$ is parametrized by its $d$-dimensional Minkowski content measure, then it is a.s.\ H\"older continuous of any order less than $1/d$, and a.s.\ not $1/d$-H\"older continuous when $\kappa\le 4$. \end{Corollary} \begin{proof} This follows from Theorems \ref{Theorem-Holder*} and \ref{not-Holder}, the conformal covariance of Minkowski content (Proposition \ref{conformal-content}) and the local equivalence between different versions of SLE. \end{proof}